CigarsSmoker/Clone/How-to-get-past-"uMatrix-has-prevented-the-following-page-from-loading".md

 ![a](https://user-images.githubusercontent.com/585534/33291196-03b673d2-d393-11e7-9033-e9c48ff3b9d5.png)

-Result -- the page now loaded fine:
+Result -- the page now loads fine:

 ![a](https://user-images.githubusercontent.com/585534/33291269-43523378-d393-11e7-97e7-24c31a596954.png)

 If you want the bypass of the block rule to be permanent, don't forget to use the padlock to persist the rule.
-Though in the example above, un-blacklisting `google-analytics.com` merely allowed a the redirection to another server to succeed.
+Though in the example above, un-blacklisting `google-analytics.com` merely allowed a redirection to another server to succeed.
 In such case, you will have to persist your rule from the _My rules_ pane in the dashboard.

+## Sidenotes

+In the above example, the _block_ rule originates from one of the hosts file.
+In such case, it is not possible to literally remove the _block_ rule.
+What occurs internally is that uMatrix created an _inherit_ rule, which tell uMatrix that the cell must inherit it's _block_ or _allow_ status from a higher precedence cell in the **current** scope, rather than in a broader scope.
+The rule would look like this in your ruleset:

+    google-analytics.com google-analytics.com * inherit